lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

     ]
 ```

-And the final result, once injected in a workflow:
+And the result, once injected in a workflow, should look like this:

 ![Dual banner](images/dual-banner.png)